juseljuk/IBM-DBA-VA-BAW-RPA/3-Baw/README.md

 ### Finding the workflow

 After we have logged into Workflow Center, we want to select ``Process Apps``.
 From Process Apps, select and open the Process Application created for this workshop -> ``AWiB-workflow`` (click the blue "AW circle" within its tile).

-When the Process Application opens in web process designer, click ``AWiB-workflow`` from the left-hand side navigation bar and then from the opened menu ``Handle data change`` under ``Process``.
-This will open our workflow - the one that our Watson Assistant triggers - in designer.
+When the Process Application opens in web process designer, click ``Processes`` from the left-hand side navigation bar and then from the opened menu ``Handle data change``.
+This will open our workflow model - the one that our Watson Assistant triggers - in designer.

 ![](./images/BAW_Workflow.gif)